Charlotte hosts Martin and No. 17 Florida Atlantic - WTOP News

 Charlotte, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: No. 17 Florida Atlantic visits the Charlotte 49ers after Alijah Martin scored 20 points in Florida Atlantic’s 79-64 victory against the East Carolina Pirates.
+BOTTOM LINE: No. 17 Florida Atlantic visits the Charlotte 49ers after Alijah Martin scored 20 points in Florida Atlantic’s 79-64 victory over the East Carolina Pirates.

-The 49ers have gone 5-1 at home.
-Charlotte is third in the AAC in team defense, allowing 63.7 points while holding opponents to 41.9% shooting.
+The 49ers are 5-1 in home games.
+Charlotte scores 67.5 points while outscoring opponents by 3.8 points per game.

-The Owls have gone 1-0 against AAC opponents.
-Florida Atlantic is sixth in the AAC with 37.6 rebounds per game led by Vladislav Goldin averaging 7.0.
+The Owls are 1-0 in AAC play.
+Florida Atlantic is 1-0 in games decided by 3 points or fewer.

 Charlotte makes 45.3% of its shots from the field this season, which is 2.9 percentage points higher than Florida Atlantic has allowed to its opponents (42.4%).
-Florida Atlantic averages 19.2 more points per game (82.9) than Charlotte allows to opponents (63.7).
+Florida Atlantic averages 19.2 more points per game (82.9) than Charlotte gives up (63.7).

-TOP PERFORMERS: Lu’Cye Patterson is averaging 14.1 points for the 49ers.
-Igor Milicic Jr. is averaging 1.5 made 3-pointers over the last 10 games for Charlotte.
+TOP PERFORMERS: Lu’Cye Patterson is scoring 14.1 points per game and averaging 3.6 rebounds for the 49ers.
+Igor Milicic Jr. is averaging 11.8 points and 8.7 rebounds over the last 10 games for Charlotte.

-Goldin is averaging 14.6 points, seven rebounds and 1.5 blocks for the Owls.
-Martin is averaging 2.6 made 3-pointers over the last 10 games for Florida Atlantic.
+Jalen Gaffney is averaging 7.6 points and 3.5 assists for the Owls.
+Johnell Davis is averaging 18.7 points, 6.7 rebounds and 2.1 steals over the last 10 games for Florida Atlantic.

 LAST 10 GAMES: 49ers: 4-6, averaging 68.8 points, 31.6 rebounds, 13.8 assists, 6.4 steals and 3.6 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 66.0 points per game.